 And anyone with even an ounce of humanity will be utterly blown away by Skara Brae (19m NW of Kirkwall on the B9056): the best-preserved group of Stone Age houses in Western Europe, dating to 3100 BC - that's 600 years before even the Pyramids in Egypt.
 The houses contain stone furniture, hearths and drains and give a remarkable picture of life for our brothers and sisters back in Neolithic times.

 Before you jet back to civilisation and your 21st Century bustle, spend a night in at Orkney's second biggest town (population 2,000), Stromness - thrust into the limelight recently when local lad Cameron won Big Brother IV.
 The sizable and comfortable Stromness Hotel will happily accommodate all gay requirements.
-It has a fine dining room overlooking the harbour, as does Julia's or the livelier Ferry Inn.
+It has a fine dining room overlooking the harbour.
+Unfortunately the Stromness Hotel has been temporarily closed.
+Their website should have further details when available.

 GETTING THERE